zoharbabin/kaltura-discord/memory-bank/completed/project-cleanup-summary.md

 3. **Improved Maintainability**: A cleaner codebase is easier to maintain and extend.
 4. **Reduced Risk**: Removing unused files reduces the risk of using outdated or incorrect configurations.

+## Verification

+The project was verified to still build and function correctly after the cleanup:

+1. The project can still be built successfully
+2. The deployment scripts still work correctly
+3. The environment variables are correctly loaded in both the main project and the Discord Activity component
+4. All tests pass successfully

 ## Conclusion

-The Kaltura-Discord integration project has evolved to use a simplified approach to environment variable management and deployment.
-Cleaning up redundant files will make the project structure cleaner and easier to understand, reducing confusion and improving maintainability.
+The Kaltura-Discord integration project has been successfully cleaned up by removing redundant files and scripts.
+The project now has a cleaner structure and follows a simplified approach to environment variable management.
+The cleanup has improved the maintainability of the codebase and reduced the risk of confusion or errors.

-The cleanup plan and script provided in this repository will help implement these recommendations in a safe and controlled manner, with proper backups and verification steps to ensure that the project continues to function correctly.
+The project is now ready for the next phase of development, focusing on updating the Discord Activity implementation to align with official documentation, improving deployment processes, and preparing for the next development cycle.